Optimal Aggregation Strategies for Social Learning over Graphs: Minimizing adaptation time

 for any combination policy $\pi\in\Pi$. \end{theorem} \begin{proof} See Appendix \ref{appendix: adaptation time}. \end{proof}

 Theorem \ref{theorem: adaptation time} indicates that when the hypotheses are hard to distinguish, the combination policy does not play an important role in the adaptation time of the ASL strategy.
 Instead, it is the step-size $\delta$ that plays the dominant role in the time of adaptation, which is consistent with the analysis in \cite{Bordignon:2020wx}.
 This result also differs from the analogous results for non-adaptive social learning found in \cite{jadbabaie2013information,Shahrampour:2016kk}, where the importance of the combination policy in the transient learning performance is highlighted.
-Theorem \ref{theorem: adaptation time} ensures that choosing a combination policy with better steady-state learning performance, as suggested by optimizing the error exponent in Theorems \ref{theorem: optimal Perron eigenvector}--\ref{theorem: epsilon-optimal Perron eigenvector}, does not negatively impact the transient learning performance in the small SNR regime.
-Furthermore, $\sf T_{adap}$ depends only on $\omega$ and $\delta$ in \eqref{eq: adaptation time definition}, so it is applicable for all learning models that admit the parabolic approximation in \eqref{eq: second-order polynomial}.
+Theorem \ref{theorem: adaptation time} ensures that choosing a combination policy with better steady-state learning performance, as suggested by optimizing the error exponent in Theorems \ref{theorem: optimal Perron eigenvector}--\ref{theorem: epsilon-optimal Perron eigenvector}, does not negatively impact the transient learning performance in the low SNR regime.
+Furthermore, ${\sf T_{adap}}(\omega)$ depends only on $\omega$ and $\delta$ in \eqref{eq: adaptation time definition}, so it is applicable for all learning models that admit the parabolic approximation in \eqref{eq: second-order polynomial}.

-Recalling the definition of adaptation time in \eqref{eq: inst error pb ub}, an identical adaptation time means that at any time instant $i$, the instantaneous error probability $p_{k,i}$ related to a larger error exponent $\Phi(\pi)$ has a smaller upper bound.
-Hence, combining Theorems \ref{theorem: optimal Perron eigenvector} and \ref{theorem: adaptation time} for the learning tasks in the small SNR regime, we can expect that when the learning step-size $\delta$ is small, both the steady-state and the instantaneous error probability of an adaptive social learning process will be reduced by employing a combination policy corresponding to a larger error exponent.
+Recalling the definition of adaptation time in \eqref{eq: inst error pb ub}, an identical adaptation time means that at any time instant $i$, the instantaneous error probability $p_{k,i}$ corresponding to a larger error exponent $\Phi(\pi)$ has a smaller upper bound.
+Hence, combining the conclusions from Theorems \ref{theorem: optimal Perron eigenvector}, \ref{theorem: epsilon-optimal Perron eigenvector}, and \ref{theorem: adaptation time} for the learning tasks in the low SNR regime, we can expect that when the learning step-size $\delta$ is small, both the steady-state and the instantaneous error probability of an adaptive social learning process will be reduced by employing a combination policy corresponding to a larger error exponent.
 This point will be further illustrated in the simulations.